-I was inspired by Dr. Seuss’ colorful Lorax Truffula Trees, which I recreated here with just some twigs, yarn, paint and a little clay.
+I was inspired by Dr. Seuss’ colorful Lorax Truffula Trees, which I recreated a few simple art supplies.

 1. Collect thin twigs that are fairly straight and mount them in a small amount of clay.
 Let dry overnight.

-2. Paint twigs with white acrylic paint and the clay base with green.
+2. Paint twigs with white and gray acrylic paint and the clay base with green.

 3. Starting with an approximate 3″ x 5″ piece of corrugated cardboard, wrap yarn around it many, many times until it looks like the photo above.

 4. Thread a length of yarn to go inside the loop and tie together very tight.
 Wrap and tie again to keep yarn secure.